MooersLab/pymolsnips/README.md

 Other editors require the each snippet resides in a separate file.
 The user downloads the desired file or folder and reinstalls the snippets following the protocol for that particular editor.

+Videos that demonstrate representatives from each class of snippet are planned.